Territorial matrix

 The territorial matrix is the tissue surrounding chondrocytes (cells which produce cartilage) in cartilage.
 Chondrocytes are inactive cartilage cells, so they don't make cartilage components.
+The territorial matrix is one of three major regions of the extracellular matrix; it is surrounded by the pericellular matrix and the interterritorial region.
+It is mostly composed of collagen fibrils, and is hypothesized to protect cartilage cells against large mechanical stress, contributing to the resiliency of the articular cartilage.
+The territorial matrix plays a large role in the overall load bearing capacity and resilience of the joint structure; fibril matrix acts as a compressive barrier against compressive and shear forces.
 The territorial matrix is basophilic (attracts basic compounds and dyes due to its anionic/acidic nature), because there is a higher concentration of proteoglycans, so it will color darker when it's colored and viewed under a microscope.
 In other words, it stains metachromatically (dyes change color upon binding) due to the presence of proteoglycans (compound molecules composed of proteins and sugars).